David Brown Mini Remastered

 The David Brown Mini Remastered is a city car produced by the British car manufacturer David Brown Automotive.
 It was unveiled in April 2017 at the Top Marques in Monaco.
 The vehicle is a remastering of the original Mini built between 1959 and 2000.
+The car's production run ended in following the dissolution of David Brown Automotive in 2026.

 Equipment

 In contrast to the sparingly equipped original Mini, the Mini Remastered features electric power-assisted steering, air conditioning, electric start/stop button, remote central locking, full LED lighting and a 7-inch touchscreen infotainment system with Apple® CarPlay®, satellite navigation, 3G, 4G, Bluetooth® and DAB connectivity.
 In addition, the vehicle is available in twelve exterior colours and three for the roof.

 The Mini Remastered is available globally in both left-hand and right-hand drive.

 Engines

 The Mini Remastered is powered by a 1275cc A-Series engine, except for the Monte Carlo edition, which uses a 1330cc version.